Thursday, January 25, 2007

 Symbols in art

 1- Clouds mean rain, a falling barometer means that a storm is coming, a twister in the sky means an approaching tornado: one is a sign of the other.
 These relations exist in nature and were discovered, not invented by humans.
 On the other hand, a bell ringing means the end of class, the word “cat” means a certain species of domesticated quadruped.
 These relations are conventional.
 2- In art, what is it that makes a thing a symbol?
 It is something represented in the artwork (an object, an action, or a pattern of objects and actions, or just a color) that does the symbolizing?
 How does A become a symbol of B?
 3- The cross is a symbol of Christianity (a conventional token of suffering) but this is a historic and religious convention.
-On the other hand, the sun seems like a natural symbol of life and strength; a river brings forth the idea of eternal change and flowing, and so forth.
+Though used as the main symbol of nazism, the swastika is considered sacred in Hinduism, Buddhism and Jainism.
+Who owns the symbol?
+The sun seems like a natural symbol of life and strength; a river brings forth the idea of eternal change and flowing, and so forth.
 In these cases there was no agreement (convention) as to what would stand for what; the relation is too obvious.
 4- According to philosopher Nelson Goodman one can virtually make any A to stand for any B, provided one can justify the link -an important premise for an artist.
 5- Here are some examples of how virtually anything can be a symbol for something else: animals, parts of the body, abstract characters, artefacts, plants, etc. A circle → the cosmos (in Shamanism); a triangle→ perfection; an ant→ industry; the ape → loyalty and devotion (ancient India); the arch→ the union of earth and sky (ancient Greece); the human beard→ wisdom, strength and virility (Semitic religions); blood→ a tantric image of fertilization (Vedas); ying/yang→ positive, negative (Ancient China); A and ω→ beginning and end (ancient Greece); the dog→ watchful guardian (ancient Egypt); Moby Dick→evil.
 6- So, to further problematize the issue: What would Duchamp's Fountain stand for?